 Events & Trainings:

-We are available, as staffing capacity allows, to support trainings for private groups.
-Have a neighborhood association or community group that would like to learn about European green crab and get trained on Molt Search protocols?
+Have a neighborhood association or community group that would like to learn about European green crab and get trained on Molt Search protocols together?
+We are available, as staffing capacity allows, to support trainings for your local group.
 Send an email to email@example.com to start the conversation!

 Keep in touch!

-The “Molt-o-Meter” newsletter will keep you up-to-date on upcoming events, program updates, and crab news:
+The “Molt-o-Meter” newsletter announces upcoming events, program updates, and crab news (monthly, Spring-Fall):

 Molt Search activities are permitted in Washington State Parks under Scientific Research Permit #230603